dtklumpp/hts-colors/README.md

 This service allows easy conversion between colors in the standard RGB band and the more intuitive HTS system (Hue, Tone, and Saturation).
 I use the RGB => HSV conversion formulae developed by Albert H. Munsell et all [[1]](https://en.wikipedia.org/wiki/Munsell_color_system).
 Users can save a palette of colors and corresponding hex-codes for application elsewhere.

+There are a lot of polished color-section tools on the internet, but most are pretty bloated, often run slowly, and have way more features than you need just to pick a simple color palette for your site.
+This tool is designed to get you where you need to go with a minimum of distraction.

 ## Contents

   1. [Setup](#Setup)